soroushesnaashari/Customer-Clustering/README.md

 ### Overview
 This project applies **Unsupervised Machine Learning** techniques to a customer dataset to identify meaningful clusters.
-The goal is to segment customers based on their features, using popular clustering algorithms such as **K-Means**, **DBSCAN** and **Gaussian Mixture Models (GMM)**.
+The goal is to segment customers based on their features, using some popular clustering algorithms such as **K-Means**, **DBSCAN** and **Gaussian Mixture Models (GMM)**.
 The clustering results are evaluated and visualized to extract actionable insights.

 <br>